nomansadiq11/AWS-CreateEC2-CloudFormation/README.md

-# AWS-CreateEC2-CloudFormation
+# AWS Create EC2 Instance using CloudFormation Template
-Using Cloudformation template create EC2 instance on AWS
+Using Cloudformation template create EC2 instance on AWS by using Vistual Studio Tool